Navigation & Structure of your website

 Groups of topics

-A group of topics (or group) is a front page automatically created by TOWeb and that contains a brief summary of all the topics with links to them.
+A group (or group of topics) is a front page automatically created by TOWeb containing a brief summary of all the desired topics with links to them.

 Topics with no navigation

 This option, located in the settings of each topic, you can view the contents of your entry without any navigation elements of your site (no menu, no search box, no footer).
 This function can be used for example in case you want to create a front page with a navigation only restricted to the links you have placed into the paragraphs of this topic or if you wish to create an agreement/introduction page of your site.

 Enabled by default on your site, this button is automatically displayed superimposed in the lower right corner when the user performs a significant scroll down inside a page of your site, enabling him/her to quickly return to the beginning of page and the menu of your site.
 You can disable or enable this function on your site from the step "Options > Site Navigation" and customize its options (the trigger level, the selection of the button icon and its size).

 Remark: the style of the "go back to top" button that you choose will also be the same as the one allowing to "scroll down" when using a local menu on a topic and if the first paragraph of this topic also has the "full height" option activated.
 In addition, if you disable the display of the "go back to top" button on your site then you will also automatically disable all buttons to scroll down (and vice versa if you activate it).